gardener/gardener/docs/concepts/gardenlet.md

 - `EveryNodyReady`: The conditions of the worker nodes are checked (e.g., `Ready`, `MemoryPressure`, etc.).
 Also, it's checked whether the Kubernetes version of the installed `kubelet` matches the desired version specified in the `Shoot` resource.
 - `SystemComponentsHealthy`: The conditions of the `ManagedResource`s are checked (e.g. `ResourcesApplied`, etc.).
 Also, it is verified whether the VPN tunnel connection is established (which is required for the `kube-apiserver` to communicate with the worker nodes).

+Sometimes there can be case where ManagedReosurce get stuck with both `Healthy` and `Progressing` condition set to `true`.
+To prevent it one can set `GardenletConfiguration.controllers.shootCare.managedResourceProgressingThreshold`.
+So if ManagedReosurce `Progressing` condition is `true` for more than `managedResourceProgressingThreshold`, `SystemComponentsHealthy` condition is marked `Progressing` or `False` accordingly.

 Each condition can optionally also have error `codes` in order to indicate which type of issue was detected (see [Shoot Status](../usage/shoot_status.md) for more details).

 Apart from the above, extension controllers can also contribute to the `status` or error `codes` of these conditions (see [Contributing to Shoot Health Status Conditions](../extensions/shoot-health-status-conditions.md) for more details).